The Innovation and Resilience Fund scheme allowed businesses and organisations to apply for funding to deliver a project.

 - Up to £150,000 per collaborative bid (multiple businesses and organisations)

-Requests above these amounts will be considered where applicants can demonstrate that their proposed project will lead to exceptional positive benefits for the local economy.
+Requests above these amounts were considered where applicants could demonstrate that their proposed project will lead to exceptional positive benefits for the local economy.

 To be eligible to apply, applicants must: